-Saba Weather – When to Visit
+Saba Island Weather – Best Time to Visit Saba Island

 Traveling during the hurricane season from the beginning of June until the end of November, risk the possibility you may encounter one of the storms.

-Behind a breakwater constructed from boulders to keep currents at bay, this little cove is one of the island's two ocean swimming spots, with excellent snorkeling in calm weather.
-It's sunniest in the morning; there's a small strip of coarse sand but no amenities.
-Order a taxi at the airport for the return trip or hike the 4 km Spring Bay Trail to Windwardside.
+Behind a breakwater constructed from boulders to keep currents at bay, this little cove is one of the island’s two ocean swimming spots, with excellent snorkeling in calm weather.
+It’s sunniest in the morning; there’s a small strip of coarse sand but no amenities.
+Order a taxi at the airport for the return trip or hike the 4 km Spring Bay Trail to Windward side.

 This marine park encircles the island, dipping down to 200 feet.
 It’s zoned for diving, swimming, fishing, boating, and anchorage.
 A unique aspect of Saba’s diving is the submerged pinnacles at about 70 feet deep.
 Here all forms of sea creatures rendezvous.
 The information center offers talks and slide shows for divers and snorkelers and provides literature on marine life.
 Before you visit, call to see if anyone is around.

 On a rooftop amid a lovely garden strung with fairy lights, this romantic and charming restaurant is owned by the attentive, service-oriented team at Queen’s Gardens Resort.
 The American-born, Netherlands-trained chef offers a menu of well-executed French classics like escargots, frog legs, salad with smoked duck breast, excellent steaks (like filet Mignon with or without a slice of foie gras), or a chicken breast roulade stuffed with blue cheese.
 But it’s not all meat.
 There’s a vegetarian quiche and fresh fish on the menu, too.
 Be sure to try the terrific, unusual desserts.
 Telephone: 599-416-2539 Web: Chez Bubba Bistro.